 - Stakeholder Relationships and Engagement – Directors should foster effective stakeholder relationships aligned to the company’s purpose.
 The board is responsible for overseeing meaningful engagement with stakeholders and having regard to their views in making decisions.

 To date, many of the UK’s largest private equity-backed companies have applied Sir David Walker’s Guidelines for Disclosure and Transparency in Private Equity, which were developed with the BVCA in 2007 and updated in 2014, for the requirement to produce a strategic report.
-The Guidelines, which are a voluntary set of rules intended to be implemented on a 'comply or explain' basis, require greater disclosure by large private equity firms and their portfolio companies (as defined in the Guidelines and summarized here) and currently cover 56 of the largest private equity-backed companies in the UK.
+The Guidelines, which are a voluntary set of rules intended to be implemented on a 'comply or explain' basis, require greater disclosure by large private equity firms and their portfolio companies and currently cover 56 of the largest private equity-backed companies in the UK.